sftcd/openssl/esnistuff/design.md

   both client and server sides of the ESNI Internet-draft [draft-ietf-tls-esni-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02) spec.
-- There's no special session or state handling, but things seem to work fine for initial handshakes.
-Starting to fix up [resumption](resumption.md) now and there's a bit of work to do.
 - The most up to date [README.md](https://github.com/sftcd/openssl/tree/master/esnistuff) for that code.